 Since the Koryo Saram left Korea so long ago, it now seems, for both the Koryo Saram and Koreans, as if they are close yet distant from each other, the degree to which these two co-exist depending on the generation.
 But it is clear that what Koryo Saram in general believed to be a continued and firm nationality has, in fact, diminished long before the Korean War occurred, long before what they call United Korea collapsed, and long before North and South Korea began to live in completely binary environments.
-The "linguistic, cultural, and psychological distance" between modern South Koreans and Koryo Saram has elongated over a long time, making it harder for the Korean community to willingly accept Koryo Saram and for Koryo Saram to seamlessly adapt into Korean society.61

-Natsuko Oka, an ethnicity and nationalism scholar with expertise in Khazantan, states that "after more than fifteen years of contact with their South Korean compatriots, the Koreans in Kazakhstan (Koryo Saram) have realized that they have a different culture and mindset."62 In addition, her study asserts that "some of the attitudes of South Koreans caused negative reactions among the minority."63 Therefore, even if Koryo Saram were granted citizenship, the citizenship would be meaningless; citizenship will provide a legal identity but will not guarantee them a personal identity and sense of belonging.
+The "linguistic, cultural, and psychological distance" between modern South Koreans and Koryo Saram has elongated over a long time, making it harder for the Korean community to willingly accept Koryo Saram and for Koryo Saram to seamlessly adapt into Korean society. ??1 Natsuko Oka, an ethnicity and nationalism scholar with expertise in Khazantan, states that "after more than fifteen years of contact with their South Korean compatriots, the Koreans in Kazakhstan (Koryo Saram) have realized that they have a different culture and mindset." ??2 In addition, her study asserts that "some of the attitudes of South Koreans caused negative reactions among the minority."
+63 VI.